james-s-w-clark/james-s-w-clark.github.io/content/garden/git-lfs/index.md

 status: "growing"
 ---

-# tl;dr
-Git LFS gives you versioning of large files, at an ever-growing cost.

 # Introduction - what is Git LFS?

 Version control systems are great.
 Having a history which you can timetravel with is incredibly powerful.